syncfusion-content/xamarin-docs/Xamarin/Barcode/Getting-Started.md

 layout: post
 title: Syncfusion SfBarcode control Getting Started for Xamarin.Forms
-description: A quick tour to initial users on Syncfusion SfBarcode control for Xamarin.Forms platform
+description: This section describes about quick tour to initial users on Syncfusion Barcode control for Xamarin.Forms platform
 platform: xamarin
 control: SfBarcode
 documentation: ug

 ---

-# Getting Started
+# Getting Started with SfBarCode

 This section explains how to configure a Barcode for Xamarin.Forms application.
 The following screenshot illustrates the final output of barcode on iOS, Android and Windows Phone devices.